MWL91/behat-presentation/README.md

   Scenario: I can rent a car if i have 18yo
-    Given there is a "Tabaluga Dragon", that was born in 1997-10-04 And there is a "Minion", that was born in 2015-06-26 When "Tabaluga Dragon", wants to rent a car
-    And "Minion", wants to rent a car
+    Given there is a "Tabaluga Dragon", that was born in 1997-10-04 And there is a "Minion", that was born in 2015-06-26 When "Tabaluga Dragon", wants to rent "Toyota" car And "Minion", wants to rent "Jeep" car
     Then "Tabaluga Dragon" will be able to rent a car But "Minion" will be not able to rent a car
 ```